If you are unable to find your exact question or answer below, then get in touch with a member of the auction team.

 A description of the lots including photographs can be downloaded from this website.
 You can also obtain a hard copy if required.

-The guide prices are printed in our catalogue and are available on line.
-The guide price represents the range within which the lot is available at the time of printing.
 Guide prices may however change during the pre-auction marketing period, but we do update them on this site each working day up to the last day before the auction.
-For the latest figure you can also call our main auction office on 01258-473766.
+For the latest figure you can also call our main auction office on 01258 473766.

 We can usually arrange for you to view and have group viewing times for most properties.
 All interior viewing appointments must be arranged through our auction offices.
 Please telephone the office dealing with the property.

-If you require a mortgage or other form of loan to finance your purchase you must obtain an offer of advance prior to the auction.
+If you require a mortgage or other form of loan to finance your purchase it would be prudent to obtain a mortgage offer prior to the auction.
 Most building societies and banks are familiar with auction procedures and normally issue offers quickly.

 Prospective purchasers can inspect copies of important legal documentation at our auction offices and sometimes this is available on line.
 It is prudent to get a solicitor to check the legal pack.